-Press and hold [LOCATOR] for about 5 seconds.
-(No registration tone)
+Press and hold [LOCATOR] for about 5 seconds until the registration tone sounds.

-- The next step must be completed within 90 seconds. - 3 Handset:
+- If all registered handsets start ringing, press [LOCATOR] again to stop, then repeat this step. - The next step must be completed within 90 seconds. - 3 Handset:

 Press [OK], then wait until a long beep sounds.